perina98/automated_modified_pcap_detection/README.md

 # Detector

-Detector is a python script with custom modules designed to detect changes made to pcap files for forensic analysis and identification of malicious activities.
+Detector is a python script with custom modules designed to detect changes made to pcap files and packets themselves for forensic analysis and identification of malicious activities.

 This script offers a range of modules that can be seletively enabled or disabled.
 These modules have been developed to detect various types of suspicious activity such as packet modification, injection and more.